ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 ### System telemetry

-Ubuntu MATE can submit anonymised system information that will help the developers better understand what devices Ubuntu MATE is being used on.
+Ubuntu MATE Welcome can submit anonymised system information, generated during an install or upgrade, that will help the developers better understand what devices Ubuntu MATE is being used on.
 This data will be transmitted one time only and includes basic system components but nothing that is uniquely identifiable.
-Here is [an example telemetry report from the main workstation of lead developer for Ubuntu MATE](https://paste.ubuntu.com/p/xWxbbDGBfn/). **We kindly request that if you install Ubuntu MATE you participate in sending a telemetry report.**
+Here is [an example telemetry report from the workstation of the Ubuntu MATE lead developer](https://paste.ubuntu.com/p/xWxbbDGBfn/). **We kindly request that if you install Ubuntu MATE you participate in sending us a telemetry report.**

 <div align="center">